Thank you to everyone who joined us for Link-Up (Qld)’s 2025 Sorry Day Breakfast, held on Friday 23 May at Cranbrook Place, West End.

-This event is presented by Link-Up (Qld) and supported by Knowmore, Micah Projects, the Healing Foundation and Brisbane City Council.
+Our 2025 Sorry Day Breakfast event was presented by Link-Up (Qld) and supported by Knowmore, Micah Projects, the Healing Foundation, Brisbane City Council and the Queensland Government’s Department of Women, Aboriginal and Torres Strait Islander Partnerships and Multiculturalism.

 About Cranbrook Place